Mobile Radio Networks and Weather Radars Dualism: Rainfall Measurement Revolution in Densely Populated Areas: Processing chain

 Since the clutter mask $CM_V$ in \eqref{eq:clutterMask1stGuess} is a real-time estimate that depends on the number of processed samples and/or spectra quality, the clutter filtering process may vary over time, with the obvious consequence of yielding a less homogeneous clutter suppression across the temporal dimension.
 To address this limitation, a refined clutter mask can be introduced, formulated on the basis of the concept of persistence.
 Persistency ($\Psi(m,k)$) can be defined as the number of occurrences for which $CM_V(m,k)$ in \eqref{eq:clutterMask1stGuess} equals 0 (i.e. indicating clutter) over a predefined temporal interval.
 This interval is selected such that no-rain conditions prevail, ensuring that the acquired scenes are mainly dominated by ground clutter.
 Then, the persistency-driven refined clutter mask ($CM_P$) can be retrieved as:

 where $\overline{\Psi}$ is a persistency threshold that can be obtained similarly to the previous step by settling a quantile over the persistency map.
 It should be noted that the construction of \( CM_P \) requires the acquisition of multiple instances of \( CM_V \) so that its availability depends on the capability to collect data predominantly under non-rainy conditions, which is currently not a fully automated process.

-Similarly to figure \ref{subfig:circular_variance} for CV, figure \ref{subfig:persistency} shows the persistency, $\Psi$, as a function of the increasing offset (from left to right panels).
-As expected, for larger offsets, the rain-clutter distinction becomes increasingly pronounced.
-Figure \ref{subfig:persistency} is built considering 5 min acquisitions in mixed rain and no rain conditions.
-Increasing the acquisition time from 5 min to 20 min (see figure \ref{fig:persistency_vs_observationtime}) has the expected consequence of markedly reducing the rain signature, which by its nature exhibits higher temporal and spatial variability than clutter, the latter tending to persist in a more pronounced and stable manner.
-Then, the result in figure \ref{fig:persistency_vs_observationtime} (bottom right), is a good example on how the final clutter map, $CM_P$, in \eqref{eq:clutterMaskPersistency} can be easily obtained by applying a proper threshold on the persistency $\Psi$.
+Noticeably, for larger offsets, the rain-clutter distinction becomes increasingly pronounced, as an increase of the total acquisition time has the expected consequence of markedly reducing the rain signature, which by its nature exhibits higher temporal and spatial variability than clutter, the latter tending to persist in a more pronounced and stable manner.